mahowald/mahowald.github.io/_posts/2025-03-03-house-pricing.md

 This suggests that, unsurprisingly, adding more learnable parameters to our model has improved our in-sample performance at the cost of generalization.

 What happens if we add our cluster assignment as a categorical feature accessible to our OLS model?
-Unsurprisingly, it improves the in-sample error by quite a bit---to `50817.5`.
+As expected, it improves the in-sample error by quite a bit---to `50817.5`.
 Perhaps more surprisingly, it also improves the _out-of-sample_ error as well, to `71730.8`.
 What's more, several of the cluster assignments are statistically significant---in particular, clusters 5, 8, 13, and 18.